Moss is one of the foundational pillars of a vibrant terrarium.

 There are literally thousands of moss species in the world.

-From the beautifully soft Feather Mosses to the weird spiky Star Mosses, there’s something for every taste and project.
-Each brings a different visual flavor and can be used to perform a different role in a naturalistic terrarium setup.
+From the beautifully soft Feather Mosses to the weird, spiky Star Mosses, there’s something for every taste and project.
+Each brings a different visual flavor and can perform a different role in a naturalistic terrarium setup.

 Well, any kind that can thrive in the warm and humid conditions of a terrarium is a candidate…. and that’s potentially a lot.